 As with ice cream, the season and weather don’t matter; these pools are filled with Icelanders all year round.

-With the abundance of sheep here, wool has always been an easily-accessible material for clothing.
+With the abundance of sheep in Iceland, wool has always been an easily-accessible material for clothing.
 Not to mention the fact that sheep wool is a good insulator and naturally water-resistant.
 These characteristics make it perfect to wear in Icelandic weather, which is generally relatively mild and wet.

 Almost all Icelanders will own a wool jumper, or Lopapeysa, which has become a national symbol.
 These jumpers have a standard pattern of colorful, decorative rings around the neck and shoulders.

 • Icelanders love the outdoors

 The majority of Icelandic people love to go hiking, camping and exploring around their country.
 Perhaps they’re aware of how fortunate they are to live somewhere with so many incredible natural settings.

 When Iceland’s newest volcano, Fagradalsfjall, erupted in March 2021, the valley was packed with locals visiting the flow for weeks.
 This is even more impressive since in the beginning there weren’t established hiking trails and reaching the volcano wasn’t easy.
 Both the elderly and small children hiked up through the desolate landscape, relishing the challenge.

 • Icelanders are very relaxed

 Although the locals are undoubtedly hard-working, they also have a relaxed approach to life.
 A commonly used phrase here is "þetta reddast" which means something like "it will all work out okay".